Thomas-Frew/OLAF-Neighbourhood/README.md

 ## Server

 ### Server Setup
-The server requires a 2048-bit RSA private key, and a certificate.
+The server requires a 2048-bit RSA private key, public key, and a certificate.
 These are stored in `python-server/server.key` and `python-server/server.cert` respectively.

 You can generate them with the following commands:
 ```bash